UPDATE: American Airlines intends to apply for subsidy to continue Joplin flights

 Stockam had said on Friday that American Airlines had intended to temporarily suspend flights in some cities in October but not Joplin flights.

-He said Monday that the EAS letter was filed Friday after business hours and DOT officials received it Monday morning.
+On Monday, he said that the EAS letter was filed Friday after business hours and DOT officials received it Monday morning.

 "I don't know what DOT is going to say, but I would be surprised if they didn't follow their normal process," Stockam said.
 "The biggest thing I am trying to convey is that (the letter) doesn't necessarily mean that the service will be terminated.
 This is just a start of the process."

-In regard to the EAS application, "In my eyes, this is a win for Joplin," Stockam said.
+Regarding the EAS application, "in my eyes, this is a win for Joplin," Stockam said.
 "If you realize you've got every airline in the world out there trying to shore up their money and you can get money to go fly, why wouldn't you do that?
-It gives the airline and the community 24 months of service and gives us a safety net to fly.
-In my mind it's a real win for the community."
+It gives the airline and the community 24 months of service and gives us a safety net to fly."

 Stockam said some communities could see service discontinued because they do not have the EAS designation to fall back on.
 "We're still fortunate to have that," he said.